 Sustainable Development Goals (SDGs), an agenda for global sustainability adopted by unanimous vote at a UN summit meeting, were used to help define critical social issues.

-We engaged in dialogue with international NGOs, organizations specializing in sustainability, and other people from a wide variety of backgrounds to learn about their expectations as stakeholders, and then ranked the priority of social issues they thought Recruit Group should address.
+We engaged with global NGOs, sustainability organizations, and many other stakeholders to learn about their expectations, and then ranked the priority of social issues they thought Recruit Group should address.